Tydal Church: History

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
-Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.
+Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet at Eidsvoll Manor later that year.

-From 1833–1836, the church was expanded and rebuilt converting it from a y-shape design more of a long church design with some "wings" protruding out the sides where the old Y-shaped walls stand.
+From 1833 to 1836, the church was expanded and rebuilt converting it from a y-shape design more of a long church design with some "wings" protruding out the sides where the old Y-shaped walls stand.
 This means it is no longer a true Y-shaped church nor is it a true long church, but some sort of hybrid between the two.
 Ole Pedersen Qvam was the builder.
 There is a choir in what was the eastern arm of the old Y-church, and this part seems to have its original ceiling height.
 The wings to the northwest and southwest protrude slightly beyond the eastern part of the nave after the renovation, but the two wings have been integrated into the main room.
 Here the roof is made higher than it was in the Y-church, and the nave is also wider than some of the wings of the Y-church, as it goes from corner to corner on these.
 There is now a sacristy behind the altarpiece, on the east end of the choir.
 The nave has a small tower on the west end of the roof ridge.
 There is also an entry porch on the west end of the building.